Factoshi/factoidd/README.md

 # Factoidd

 Fatoidd tracks factoid receipts in a fiat currency of your choice.
-The script will output a CSV and, optionally, will also push transactions to the cryptocurrency accounting website https://bitcoin.tax.
+Factoidd will output a CSV and, optionally, will also push transactions to the cryptocurrency accounting website https://bitcoin.tax.
 Factoidd listens for new receipts and will backfil historical receipts to a block height of your choice.

 Factoidd can be pulled directly from Docker Hub and run as a container.
 It also works well as a standalone daemon, or can be run as needed to fill missing transactions.